MaureenC20/MaureenC20.github.io/README.md

 <h3>Dropdown Menu inside a Navigation Bar</h3>
 <p>Click on the "Dropdown" link to see the dropdown menu.</p>
 <script>
-/* When the user clicks on the button, toggle between hiding and showing the dropdown content */ function myFunction() {
+function myFunction() {
   document.getElementById("myDropdown").classList.toggle("show");
 }
-// Close the dropdown if the user clicks outside of it window.onclick = function(e) {
+window.onclick = function(e) {
   if (!e.target.matches('.dropbtn')) {
   var myDropdown = document.getElementById("myDropdown");